JosepMariaVila/XRPwallet/README.md

 1) Create an empty folder in your desktop and download the 4 files.

-2) Open the HTML file in your browser.
+2) Open the HTML file in your browser (xrpwallet.html).

 3) Select the network.
 It works for Mainnet, Testnet and Devnet.